aemarquina/landlord-app-front-end/README.md

 ## Planning Story

 I first started mapping out my wire frames and erds.
-Once I had a clear grasp on that, I started writing psuedo code
+Once I had a clear grasp on that, I started writing psuedo code.
+Once I felt comfortable with my plan I started on the back end.
+Thankfully since I had already had familiarity with Ruby on Rails, I felt a bit more was able to complete this quickly.
+Once I successfully implemented my backend and was able to complete all crud actions, I moved to the front end.
+This was the first time that I had used React and it was quite the experience.
+However, I did find that because I was meticulous with my planning and broke down the steps, I felt a lot more prepared to tackle the errors that I encountered(which were many).

 ### User Stories